MediaComem/comem-archidep/ex/heroku-deployment.md

 ## Deploy the PHP todolist application

 > The changes and commands below must be done **on your local machine**
-> in the Git repository where you have your PHP todolist.
+> in the Git repository where you have your PHP todolist application.

 * Add the **free** [ClearDB MySQL addon](https://devcenter.heroku.com/articles/cleardb) to your Heroku app's resources (you can do this on the command line or in Heroku's web dashboard in your application's *Resources* tab).